Depression – Find out how The Mindset Clinic in Watford, Hertfordshire helps people to overcome depression, low mood and negative thinking.*

 My belief is that everyone deserves to live a happy life.
 My aim is to work with people to teach them how to combat low moods and negative thinking so that they can learn ways to enjoy their life again.*

 The Mindset Clinic provides professional therapy and coaching services to the people of Watford, Bushey, Rickmansworth, Chorleywood, Croxley Green, Ruislip, Northwood Stanmore, Radlett, St Albans, Elstree, Hemel Hempstead, Berkhamsted and Tring.

 If you would like to find out more please email firstname.lastname@example.org or call 07803 603 882.

 Or fill in the contact form below and I will get back to you as soon as possible…

 This site does not provide medical advice.
 Any medical questions should be directed to your personal doctor.
 The content is for informational purposes only.
 Consult with your Doctor (GP) on all medical issues regarding your condition and its treatment.
 Always seek the advice of your medical professional before making any changes to your treatment.

 Whilst we promise to do our best to help you each individual responds differently so we tailor your therapy to best match your needs, individual requirements and personality type.
 We make no guarantee that we can solve your issues.
 It is our intention to help you to help yourself, by facilitating a deep understanding and awareness of what is actually troubling you and helping you to empower yourself to make the appropriate changes.
-We help you to facilitate change we do not wave magic wands!
+We help you to facilitate change.

 Results may vary from person to person.